JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 	/search?q=unix&offset=0&limit=10

+But i find that i get a lot of jobs expecting me to work with which i dont want.
+All that's needed is to use the minus symbol and the word i want to exclude

+Request URL

+	/search?q=unix%20-linux&offset=0&limit=10

+### Finding swedish speak jobs abroad
+Some times a filter can work to broadly and then it's easier to use a negative search to remove specific results you don't want.
+In this case i'm going to filter out all the jobs in Sweden.
+Rather than adding a minus Sweden in the q field "-sverige" I'm using the country code and the country field in the search.
+So first I get the country code for "Sverige" from the taxonomy end point.

+Request URL

+	/search?offset=0&limit=10&q=Sverige&type=country&show-count=false

 But I find that I get a lot of jobs expecting me to work with which I don't want.
 All that's needed is to use the minus symbol and the word I want to exclude

 Request URL